Low-risk Human Research Ethics Subcommittee

 - Notification about the HREC's decision within 10 working days following the meeting date

 All applications, regardless of risk, are submitted for review via the Human Research Ethics Management System.
-During busy times (the start and end of the year), it may take longer to process your application.
-The University HRECs and faculty subcommittees cease reviewing applications between approx. end of November to early February.
+During busy times (start and end of the year), it may take longer to process your application.
+The University HRECs and faculty subcommittees cease reviewing applications between approx. end of November/early December to early February.

 Who do I contact for research ethics advice?